 He was doing Bryana a great service, but Dr. Afrow was not happy.
-"This is not the way you want a 2-year-old to grow up," he onto a chronic national problem affecting millions of children, a striking rich-poor inequality that is only lately beginning to attract concerted Federal attention and House and health agencies.
+"This is not the way you want a 2-year-old to grow up," he said

-But, as a dentist to the poor, Dr. Afrow sees a great many children who do grow up this way - with swollen abscesses, "baby bottle decay" like Bryana's, which eats away whole rows of upper teeth, cavities not prevented and left untreated until the pain brings
+But, as a dentist to the poor, Dr. Afrow sees a great many children who do grow up this way - with swollen abscesses, "baby bottle decay" like Bryana's, which eats away whole rows of upper teeth, cavities not prevented and left untreated until the pain brings screaming.